aelkhair/aelkhair.github.io/_pages/about.md

 During his studies, he ranked 21<sup>st</sup> at The European Finance Cup in 2017 (organised by CACIB and EDHEC with 2400+ participants).

+Amine earned a "Grande Ecole" Computer Science and Industrial Engineering diploma (equivalent to a master degree) from ENSIAME Engineering School at Hauts-de-France Polytechnic University, and had an exchange semester at TsingHua University in Beijing where he specialized in Statistical Machine Learning and Supply Chain Management.
+He won the Mermoz Regional Scholarship from the region of Hauts-de-France in 2017.